Shashanka8/Project-6-Plant-Home-Page/README.md

 - Used id, class, pseudo class selector(::after, :first-child, :nth-child) for HTML elements.
 - Scaling using CSS transform(scale) property.
 - Wrote internal CSS for styling.
+- Media queries to make responsive in all devices.

 ### Screenshot